joshuatagoe/AfroBoujee/README.md

 Users are also able to search centralized market for specific products they're looking for.
 Revamp of  [AIT Final_Proj](https://github.com/JUCHY/AIT_Final_Proj.git)

+Trying to make as fast as possible.
+Currently using Next JS for Server Side Rendering to allow for SEO.
+And looking into using Redis in the future to speed up database calls.

 Design Concept:

 ![HomePage](https://i.imgur.com/mfjHAVm.png)